-Succulent Christmas Trees Are the CUTEST New Christmas Decoration—Here’s Where to Find Yours
+Succulent Christmas Trees Are Perfect for the Holidays—Here’s Where to Find Yours

-‘Tis the season to get creative and think beyond the traditional Christmas tree.
-We found plenty of crafty ideas, from tomato cages to teacups, but this one is hands-down our favorite.
+‘Tis the season to get creative and think beyond the traditional evergreen.
+We found plenty of alternative Christmas tree ideas, but this one is hands-down our favorite.
 Say hello to succulent Christmas trees.
 Here’s what you need to know.

-Another advantage of a succulent Christmas tree is that they’re lower maintenance than a traditional fir or pine tree, which is one of its main advantages.
-Succulents are one of the most low-maintenance house plants of all, so they’re perfect for everyone, including those without a green thumb.
-Most succulents need low, indirect light and only require watering about once every 10 days or so.
-(And the best part?
-These guys don’t shed.)
+Caring for a succulent Christmas tree is easier than a traditional fir or pine tree, which is one of its main advantages.
+Succulents are one of the most low-maintenance houseplants, so they’re suitable for any holiday decorator (including those without a green thumb!).
+Most succulents need low, indirect light and only require watering about once every 10 days.
+And the best part?
+These guys don’t shed pine needles.